Raashul/learn-leetcode/README.md

-code and learn in js and go
+code and learn in JS & Go